hercules-ci/blog.hercules-ci.com/_posts/2018-11-20-using-elm-and-parceljs-forseamless-asset-management.md

 ---
 layout:     post
-title:      Using Elm and Parcel for zero configuration web asset bundling
+title:      Using Elm and Parcel for zero configuration web asset management
 date:       2018-11-20
 summary:    Tired of configuring webpack?
 A simple getting started guide to drop your 400 lines of javascript
 categories: elm